Velgast–Prerow railway line: Outlook and reconstruction

 On 24 April 2016, the Federal Railway Authority approved planning for the Barth–Bresewitz section.
 On 12 July 2016, the Vorpommern-Rügen district reported that State Transport Minister Christian Pegel appealed the decision, citing costs and Meiningen Bridge ownership disputes.
 Pruchten municipality also appealed.
 In October 2016, the CDU and SPD agreed to seek federal infrastructure funding.
 A plan change for Bresewitz–Zingst was discussed in October 2017.

 On 4 February 2020, Minister-President Manuela Schwesig (SPD) and Federal Transport Minister Andreas Scheuer (CSU) resolved financing, with €50 million for a new bascule bridge replacing the Meiningen Bridge, funded equally by the federal government (€25.5 million), the state, and UBB (€89.5 million total).
 On 18 August 2020, Mecklenburg-Western Pomerania approved rebuilding the Barth–Zingst–Prerow line, with Deutsche Bahn expecting operations by 2028.

-Plans to connect Prerow to Graal-Müritz via the Mecklenburgische Bäderbahn and Ribnitz-Damgarten, reviving 1925 proposals, have support due to high tourist traffic and limited road access.

 Operating locations

 Saatel railway station

 Located one kilometre south of the village near the A105 motorway, Saatel station has a three-storey building, privately owned since 2003 and no longer used for railway purposes.